lizhangscience/Imaging-Tutorial/README.md

 - Gridding using a look-up table with the least-misfit gridding function,
 - make a dirty map and a dirty beam,
 - compare the DFT and FFT dirty images,
 - nearest neighbour/bilinear interpolation.

+### Tutorial 5

+T5 Gridding with a gridding function with an odd width.ipynb

+- Gridding process using the least-misfit gridding function, but with an odd width,
+- make a dirty map and a dirty beam,
+- compare the DFT and FFT dirty images.

 Many thanks to Feng Gao and Will Barker for their support.

 ---
 Reference: